 There are two parts to our inner Child; the Free Child and the Adapted Child.
-Our Free Child can express these emotions freely and all those emotions are accepted by the parents and our society as a whole.
+Our Free Child can express all these emotions freely.
 Our primary goal in life is survival, so as helpless human babies it is essential to attach to our parents or primary care givers in order to do so.
-We adapt ourselves to what is acceptable to our parents, other influential adults in our lives and later society as we grow up.
-Our Adapted Child reflects this experience and our emotions are adapted as some like anger or tears may not have been welcome.
-We learn to suppress them or mask them with another emotion that was acceptable.
+Therefore we adapt ourselves to what is acceptable to our parents, other influential adults in our lives and later society as we grow up.
+Our Adapted Child naturally reflects our experience and our innate emotions are adapted in their expression, as some like anger or tears may not have been welcome.
+We learnt to suppress them or mask them with another emotion that was acceptable.

 Masking emotions in adulthood could look like someone crying when they are actually angry, in which case as a child their anger was not acceptable behaviour, but sadness was.
 It could also look like someone being angry when they are actually sad, in which case as a child their sadness was not acceptable, perhaps seen as a form of weakness, but anger was acceptable.